g5ostXa/hyprarch2/README.md

 monitor=HDMI-A-1,2048x1080@60.00,auto,1
 # monitor=Virtual-1,2048x1080@60.00,0x0,1
 ```
-For more detailed instructions for configuring your monitor on hyprland: [` ➜ Click me!`](https://wiki.hyprland.org/Configuring/Monitors)
+For more detailed instructions about how to configure your monitor on hyprland: [` ➜ 🖥️ Hyprland / Monitors`](https://wiki.hyprland.org/Configuring/Monitors)

 ## 🌐 `Quick links`
 **Wallpaper engine documentation:**\